 How to Write an Effective MBA Resume

-An MBA resume is often the first impression you make on an MBA admissions committee.
+An MBA resume is often your first impression on an MBA admissions committee.
 Find out which MBA resume format is best for you and what details you should include.

 [Featured image] A woman works on her MBA resume on a laptop while sitting on a sofa

 When you apply to a Master of Business Administration (MBA) program, you’ll likely be required to include a resume to support your application.
-MBA resumes are different from the resume you would submit when applying for a job.
+MBA resumes differ from those you would submit when applying for a job.
 Understanding the purpose of an MBA resume and how to write an effective one can help your application stand out.

 What is an MBA resume?